rudwo8134/ArcDevelopment/README.md

       <b>error</b> find on mobile version width. so I just fixed it with usemediaquery fuction.
 I changed the flex direction from row to col when sm size is applied to screen
    6. continue....
    7. <b>Error</b> find the error on the github page due to react-router-dom.
 I just use the Browser router api. that is why it has a error on the github pages.
 Therefore, I change the Router Component to Hashrouter

+   finished for today (Date: 2021/08/31)

+## 4day
+   1. <b>Not working</b>Add the sending function by using firebase , nodemailer. but it is not free. so I will skip this section due to requiring money
+   2. add the estimate page